Lancers Football -- Head Coach

 In 2005, Fimbres was defensive line coach at Fort Valley State University (Georgia).

-From 1994-2004, the Whittier native earned experience as a coach at three Southern California Football Association (SCFA) colleges.
+From 1994-2004, Fimbres earned experience as a coach at three Southern California Football Association (SCFA) colleges.
 In 2004, Fimbres was an assistant coach in charge of the offensive line at East Los Angeles College.
 From 2002-2003, Fimbres was both a head coach and a defensive coordinator at College of the Desert.

-Fimbres played for his mentor Mazzotta as a defensive back at Cerritos in 1990-91.
+Fimbres played for Mazzotta as a defensive back at Cerritos in 1990-91.
 He earned a scholarship at Azusa Pacific University, where he later earned bachelor's and master's degrees in physical education.

 Strong in moving his players to the next level, Fimbres has sent more than 100 players with playing scholarships to 4-year universities.

-On becoming the new Lancers coach, Fimbres said: "PCC has a strong tradition both athletically and academically.
+On becoming the new Lancers coach in June, 2011, Fimbres said: "PCC has a strong tradition both athletically and academically.
 I look forward to the challenge of competing in one of the toughest conferences in the state.
 Coming from a community college background, I understand the importance of academics to the players' development.
 I hope to make an impact on our student-athletes and help them mature as they make the transition from high school to college."

-All-American QB Nathan Chandler dives in for touchdown in a 2001 game.
-Chandler helped the Lancers win the Mission Conference championship that season.
-He went on to a successful career at Iowa University.
+PCC Sports Hall of Fame QB Nathan Chandler dives in for touchdown in a 2001 game.
+Chandler, inducted into the 2013 class, helped the Lancers win the Mission Conference championship in '01.
+The Texas native went on to a successful career at the University of Iowa.